See the revision history at the end (if you make it that far).

 Once you have all those installed, find the 'Customize' option in one of the Firefox menus or by right-clicking on a toolbar somewhere and drag the toolbar icons for your add-ons to wherever you like on the toolbar.
 ClearURLs, CSS Exfil Protection, Decentraleyes, Don't touch my tabs!, HTTPZ and POOP can be dragged to the overflow menu since you will rarely be interacting with these.

 Neutering the Wild World Web (and the Fox)

-We need to configure some of the add-ons we installed, but first a word to the wise: Unless you know what you’re doing (and you probably wouldn’t be reading this if you did), configure these add-ons as suggested.
-Consider yourself warned (yes, i still love you).
+We need to configure some of the add-ons we installed, but first a word to the wise: Unless you know what you're doing (and you probably wouldn't be here if you did), configure these add-ons as suggested.

 Remember the good ol' days when every program had a menu toolbar with stuff like File and Edit and Help on it?
 Press your Alt key.

 Decentraleyes: Click the 'Options' button and select the following options where [X] indicates the option is enabled:[X] Display injection counts on icon